 On April 23, 2014, in accordance with Authority Resolution No. R-14-4-2, \$240,000 was transferred from the Authority's Revenue Fund to the Project Construction Fund.
 This transfer was made as an advance to cover project expenses until the Authority closes on loans from the New Jersey Environmental Infrastructure Trust and the State of New Jersey.
 Additionally, a payment of \$7,621 was made out of the operating account for an expense relating to the Boonton Interceptor Project.
 On September 16, 2015, in accordance with Resolution No. R-15-4-2, an additional \$160,000 was transferred from the Revenue Fund to the Project Construction Fund for additional projected cash flow needs.
-These funds will be repaid when the State loan funds become available.
+These funds will be repaid from funds remaining within the Authority's 2013 Project Construction Fund and from its Capital Reserve Fund.